30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Z Bend Lookout & River Trail

 Right near Nature’s Window and the Skywalk lies the Z Bend Lookout and Z Bend River Trail.
 These are all worth visiting in one day in Kalbarri National Park.
+If you’re looking for a gentle walk, take the fairly flat and easy trail to the lookout, but for more of an adventure, I recommend the river trail.

 Allow 2 hours for this hike.